Event-Driven Video Generation: Appendix

 where \(C_e\) is small (e.g., \(C_e \in \{1,2,4\}\)).
 The activity component \(a_t\) can be interpreted as a per-token gate, while \(p_t\) captures local event progress.
 This alignment allows EVD to modulate updates \emph{where} an interaction occurs, rather than globally smoothing the entire video.

 \paragraph{Event-grounded state transitions.} EVD uses \(e_t\) to constrain state evolution in latent space: event activity determines whether updates are permitted, and event phase shapes when updates should begin and terminate.
-This directly targets the two dominant failure modes in frame-first generation: (i) \emph{missing events} (state changes without an interaction) and (ii) \emph{ghost events} (an apparent interaction with no coherent state change).
+This is the local form of the two failure modes discussed earlier: (i) \emph{missing events} (state changes without an interaction) and (ii) \emph{ghost events} (an apparent interaction with no coherent state change).